 Can Stress Kill You?

-It's well-established that persistent stress, to say the least, is not supportive of a person's well-being.
+It's well-established that too much stress is not beneficial to a person's well-being.
 However, due to the prevalence and expectation of stress in today’s society, the possible toxic effects are often minimized or ignored.
-Simply ignoring stress-induced issues will not make them go away, and instead can prevent someone from recognizing relevant warning signs of potentially serious side-effects.
+Simply ignoring stress-induced issues in day-to-day life will not make them go away; instead, doing so can prevent someone from recognizing relevant warning signs of potentially serious side effects.

 As much as it may be tempting to minimize your experiences with stress or pass them off as something that you should “just deal with,” the fact of the matter is that ongoing stress can be severely detrimental to a person’s health - and not just in the sense that it takes up mental space, though this is worthy of addressing in and of itself.